 The appeal shall consist of a written statement requesting review of the conduct decision or sanction and explaining in detail the basis for the appeal.
-The Vice President of Education, or designated representative, will notify the non-appealing party of the request for an appeal.
+The Chief Academic Officer, or designated representative, will notify the non-appealing party of the request for an appeal.
 Within five working days of receipt of the notice, the non-appealing party may submit a written statement to be included in the case file.
 The appeal may proceed without the non-appealing party's written statement if it is not submitted within the designated time limit.
-The Vice President of Education will endeavor to make a determination of the appeal within 15 business days of receipt.
+The Chief Academic Officer will endeavor to make a determination of the appeal within 15 business days of receipt.
 Both parties will be notified in writing if the original decision is overturned.
 The Vice President's decision is final.